IMF tells Argentina not to risk 'scarce' reserves after bond buyback

-NEW YORK, Feb 1 (Reuters) - The International Monetary Fund said on Wednesday it would prefer that Argentina's government, which announced a $1 billion buyback of foreign currency bonds, not undermine the targets of their multi-billion-dollar program.
+NEW YORK, Feb 1 (Reuters) - The International Monetary Fund on Wednesday sent a thinly veiled warning to Argentina that it must not undermine targets to rebuild its "scarce" foreign currency reserves following a $1 billion bond buyback by the indebted nation.

+The comments, made by IMF official Nigel Chalk to Reuters, are the first public response by the global lender to Argentina's bond buyback and the closest it has come to criticizing the move.
+Argentina is the IMF's largest borrower by far, with a $44 billion program.

+The South American country, a major grains producer, shocked markets last month with the debt buyback despite depleted hard currency reserves, which are being hit more by a drought that has hurt exports of its main cash crops soy, corn and wheat.

+Argentina's government, which declined to comment after Chalk's remarks, has said the debt repurchase was aimed at improving its debt profile.

+Argentina's Extended Fund Facility deal with the IMF replaced a failed 2018 agreement, with most of the new disbursements going towards repaying the earlier debt.
+About $24 billion has already been disbursed.

-Argentina's bond repurchase program was announced on Jan.
-18. The government has spent some $404 million in market purchases of bonds with a nominal value of more than $1.1 billion, according to Portfolio Personal Inversiones (PPI), a local brokerage.
+Argentina's government has so far spent some $404 million buying bonds with a nominal value of more than $1.1 billion, but which currently trade at heavy discounts, according to Portfolio Personal Inversiones (PPI), a local brokerage.

-Moody's considered it a "distressed exchange" tantamount to a default, while S&P Global Ratings called it "opportunistic" and equivalent to a debt restructuring as it affirmed its rating on the sovereign.
+Moody's has said the move constituted a default while S&P Global Ratings called it "opportunistic" and equivalent to a debt restructuring.
+Fitch said on Wednesday Argentina avoided a default but policy weaknesses "undermine repayment capacity."

-He added that the upcoming program review - a regular assessment that determines whether the next round of cash will be freed to the Argentine authorities - will judge whether targets were met at the end of December.
+Chalk said the IMF had been consulted on the buyback and that the upcoming Argentina program review - a regular assessment that determines if the next round of cash will be disbursed - would judge whether reserves targets are being met.

-"But obviously, that review has a forward-looking element to it, and we want to have some comfort that reserves will also be met on a forward basis as well."
+"But obviously, that review has a forward-looking element to it, and we want to have some comfort that reserves will also be met on a forward basis as well," Chalk said.

 Argentina's gross FX reserves total some $42.3 billion, according to its central bank as of Jan.
 27, while calculations by Moody's and PPI see net reserves closer to $6 billion.